Jobayer561/garments-order-production-tracker-client/README.md

 - Smooth animations with Framer Motion.
 - Role-based authentication: Admin, Manager, Buyer.
 - Fully integrated with backend using MongoDB.
-- Toast/SweetAlert notifications for all actions.
+- Toast notifications for all actions.
 - Error handling and 404 page.

 ### Home Page